naeglinghaff/CV/README.md

 * Ruby, Rails, JavaScript
 * RSpec, Jasmine

-Royal Holloway, University of London (2011 to 2014)
+Royal Holloway, University of London
 * BA (Hons) English and Classical Studies (First Class)
 * Winner of the 2014 Driver’s prize and Hilda Green prize for academic achievement in both of my subject specialisms.

-The Judd School (2008 to 2010)
+The Judd School
 * A-Levels: A*, A*, B

-Weald of Kent Grammar School for Girls (2003 to 2008)
+Weald of Kent Grammar School for Girls
 * GCSE's: 10 x Grade A* – B. Including English (A), Maths (A)

 ## Things I've done ##

 #### Freelance Copywriter and Marketing Manager (July 2019 to February 2020)

-* Built my own website to diplay my copywriting portfolio (katewriting.co.uk)
+* Designed and deployed my own website to display my copywriting portfolio (katewriting.co.uk) and created a library of HTML templates for a client's email campaigns.
+With the new formatting, email registrations increased by 25%.

 #### TXF: Trade and Export Finance (February 2016 to July 2020)
-Marketing Manager & Marketing Executive
+Marketing Manager

-* Wrote, designed and coded emails and webpages in HTML and CSS
-* Managed our database including extractions using conditionals and csv formatting
+* automated database migrations and created SQL queries to extract contacts from our 35,000 strong database.

 #### Miles Publishing (July 2014 to May 2015)
 Office and Marketing Assistant